 Systematic Review Service Policies and Procedures

-Washington University School of Medicine faculty, students, and staff are eligible for Becker Medical Library Systematic Review Services.
-Add a Becker Librarian to your author team and we will design and manage thorough, complex searches in multiple databases.
+Washington University School of Medicine in St. Louis faculty, students and staff are eligible for Becker Library systematic review services.
+Add a Becker librarian to your author team and we will design and manage thorough, complex searches in multiple databases.

 What We Provide

 We are often working on several systematic reviews and must attend to the reviews by the order in which we receive them.
-Please contact us a minimum of 6-8 weeks before you hope to begin screening abstracts.
+Please contact us a minimum of six to eight weeks before you hope to begin screening abstracts.

 Requirements for Getting Started